Kong/terraform-provider-konnect/docs/resources/mesh_metric.md

 Optional:

 - `client_id` (String) ClientId of the Prometheus backend.
 Needed when using MADS for DP discovery.
 - `path` (String) Path on which a dataplane should expose HTTP endpoint with Prometheus metrics.
-Not Null
+Default: "/metrics"
 - `port` (Number) Port on which a dataplane should expose HTTP endpoint with Prometheus metrics.
-Not Null
+Default: 5670
 - `tls` (Attributes) Configuration of TLS for prometheus listener. (see [below for nested schema](#nestedatt--spec--default--backends--prometheus--tls))

 <a id="nestedatt--spec--default--backends--prometheus--tls"></a>